longturn/freeciv21/docs/Playing/faq.rst

 A standard Freeciv21 game ends when only allied players/teams are left alive; when a player's spaceship arrives at Alpha Centauri; or when you reach the ending turn -- whichever comes first.

-For LongTurn multi-player games, the winning conditions are announced before the game begins and can vary widely between games.
+For Longturn multi-player games, the winning conditions are announced before the game begins and can vary widely between games.

 For local single-player games, you can change the default ending turn by changing the ``endturn`` setting.